Usmantech125/diet-plan-recommendation-system/README.md

 A personalized **Bodybuilding Diet Plan Generator** built with [Streamlit](https://streamlit.io).
 It calculates your **daily calories & macros** (protein, carbs, fat, fiber) based on your weight, height, age, gender, activity level, and fitness goal (bulking, cutting, maintenance).
-Then, with one click, you can also view a **sample Indian bodybuilding diet plan**.
+Then, with one click, you can also view a **sample bodybuilding diet plan**.

 ---